We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 What is a limitation period?

-A 'limitation period' is a type of time limit.
-It refers to the amount of time you have got in which to start a civil claim.
+A ‘limitation period’ is a time limit.
+It refers to the amount of time you have to start a civil claim.

 This guide is also for people supporting litigants in person, for example Support Through Court volunteers, CAB volunteers, housing support workers, advice workers and court staff, as well as relatives and friends.